wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

-s the lead system engineer and Azure administrator tasked with evaluating WVD, it is important that you understand its architecture and security capabilities.
+As the lead system engineer and Azure administrator tasked with evaluating WVD, it is important that you understand its architecture and security capabilities.
 You also need to have a clear understanding of Microsoft's responsibilities and those of the customers.

 ## WVD architecture